 5. Re-evaluate your work environment

 It’s vital that you assess your environment to make sure there aren’t any obstacles getting in your way.
 Are you easily distracted by sound and you play overhead music in your office?
-Hole up in a quiet conference room or grab some noise-cancelling headphones.
+Hole up in a quiet conference room or grab some noise-canceling headphones.
 Do fluorescent lights irritate you?
 If these things are bothering you, they’re bothering your employees too.

-Oftentimes, the work place is filled with distractions.
+Oftentimes, the workplace is filled with distractions.
 Identify what it is that throws you off track and find solutions.
 Some common distractions include: